A difficult implementation

 Well-defined missions

-If there's any doubt, let's get it out in the open: in this center, there are only launchers sending commercial satellites, no humans.
+If there's any doubt, let's get it out in the open: at this center, there are only launchers sending satellites for commercial, institutional or scientific purposes, but no humans to date.

 The CSG provides launchers and satellites with all the technical and logisticalresources they need for preparation and launch.
-To this end, the CSG provides its customers with : the Jupiter control center, which coordinates all the resources deployed during the launch, and ensures in-flight monitoring; telemetry reception stations in French Guiana, supplemented for launches to the east by stations near Natal (Brazil), Ascension Island (UK), Libreville (Gabon) and Malindi (Kenya), which record data transmitted by radar during the flight, enabling the launcher's trajectory to be plotted and providing the information needed for back-up and satellite diagnostics; and finally, a meteorological station which provides real-time data on wind direction and speed (on the ground and aloft) and lightning risks (these two criteria, if not optimal, can lead to a postponement of the launch).
+To this end, the CSG provides launch operators with : all the resources required for satellite preparation, from arrival in French Guiana to assembly on the launcher; the Jupiter control center, which coordinates all the resources deployed during the launch, and ensures in-flight monitoring; telemetry reception stations in French Guiana, supplemented for eastward launches by stations near Natal (Brazil), Ascension Island (UK), Libreville (Gabon) and Malindi (Kenya), which record data transmitted by radar during the flight, enabling the launcher's trajectory to be plotted and providing the information needed for back-up and satellite diagnostics; and finally, a meteorological station which provides real-time data on wind direction and speed (on the ground and aloft) and lightning risks (these two criteria, if not optimal, can lead to a postponement of the launch).

 From Veronique to Ariane 6, the European space epic